victorm-ai/VirtualMachineWithCsharp/README.md

-# Overview - VirtualMachineWithCsharp
+# Overview - Virtual machine with C#
-This code will help you to deploy virtual machines in Microsoft Azure using C# .Net (Create, Start, Shut Down, Delete).
+This code will help you to deploy virtual machines in Microsoft Azure using C# .Net (create, start, shut down, delete).

 # About the project